Locksmith technician walking up stone pathway toward an estate home in Portola Valley oak woodland

 • Hardware comparisons based on ANSI/BHMA grading standards and independent testing data

-• Red flag patterns compiled from California consumer protection complaint records
+• point to check patterns compiled from California consumer protection complaint records

 Full methodology and editorial standards